zero-one01/pass-winmenu/README.md

 If you already have a GPG key, you may want to consider importing it and using that.
 If you've never used GPG before, you can generate a new key.
-Start pass-winmenu, right click the key icon in the notification area, and click `Open password shell`.
+Start pass-winmenu, right click the key icon in the notification area, and click `Open shell`.

 This will open a PowerShell window in which you'll be able to set up your GPG keys.
 Start by generating a new key: